pablodecm/phd_thesis/src/103_chapter_3.md

 in [Equation @eq:significance_test] and [Equation @eq:type2_test],
-it is evident that either the probability distribution function of the test statistic under both the null and alternate hypothesis or a way to estimate the integrals from simulated observation are required.
+it is evident that either the probability distribution function of the test statistic under both the null and alternative hypothesis or a way to estimate the integrals from simulated observations are required.
 The main advantage of one-dimensional test statistics, similarly to the low-dimensional summary statistics discussed in [Section @sec:summary_statistic], is that they allow for an efficient estimation of the probability distribution function using non-parametric techniques.
-When both the null $H_0$ and alternate hypothesis $H_1$ are simple, the Neyman-Pearson lemma [@NeymanPearson1933] states that the *likelihood ratio*, which is a one-dimensional test statistic defined as:
+When both the null $H_0$ and alternative hypothesis $H_1$ are simple, the Neyman-Pearson lemma [@NeymanPearson1933] states that the *likelihood ratio*, which is a one-dimensional test statistic defined as: